If you are injured while working in Massachusetts, you probably have many questions.

 We will aggressively pursue claims for benefits from the initial filing of the claim through all stages of a workers' compensation claim.

-For your own protection, contact a lawyer today.
-If you choose to contact our office, one of our experienced attorneys will spend as much time as you need answering any questions that you may have.
+For your own protection, contact a workers' compensation lawyer at PSRB Law today.
+One of our experienced workers' compensation attorneys will spend as much time as you need answering any questions that you may have.
 We will immediately begin to aggressively pursue your workers' compensation claim to get the benefits you deserve.

 Every injury, no matter how seemingly insignificant, should be reported to your supervisor, the medical department at your company or shop, or some other person in authority.
 Most employers have a system of filing written reports so as to document accidents or injuries.
 However, if your workplace does not have such a system, you should insist that whomever you report the matter to write it down and provide you with a copy.
 You should also make note of any witnesses.

 You are well advised to have professional advice as early as possible so that you are fully aware of your rights at every stage of the proceedings.
 This is particularly important in view of ongoing and continuing changes in the law.
 You absolutely cannot rely on the insurance company to give you accurate advice as to your rights under the Workers' Compensation Act.
 It is important to know that attorneys' fees are strictly regulated by the law and that under no circumstances is an attorney allowed to charge a client directly for his or her services in a workers' compensation case.
 In most instances, all attorney fees charged by lawyers for representing employees are paid by the insurance company, either according to a schedule defined by the law, or as a percentage of a negotiated lump sum settlement.
 In some limited cases, a portion of the attorney's fee could be deducted from an amount of benefits awarded by an administrative judge.